 - 1. Applicants that participated in either the HoAP Acquisition option or the Housing Buyout Program; - 2.
+Applicants living in the floodway; and g.
+Timeframe: The proposed program start date is immediately after HUD's approval of this action plan amendment.
+The proposed end date is 5 years from the program start date.

-Applicants living in the floodway; and - 3.
-Applicants living outside the floodway and have a home that is deemed infeasible for reconstruction at the site of the Harvey damaged property.
+3. Applicants living outside the floodway and have a home that is deemed infeasible for reconstruction at the site of the Harvey damaged property.